achankra/platformetrics-portal-iq/README.md

 ## Conclusion

 **Portal IQ** provides a consistent framework for evaluating, comparing, and implementing internal developer portals and platforms.
-By organizing choices around clear dimensions—platform planes, personas, and outcomes—it turns complexity into clarity and helps you invest wisely in developer experience.
+By organizing choices around precise dimensions—platform planes, personas, and outcomes—it turns complexity into clarity and helps you invest wisely in developer experience.

 ---